Board of Directors

 Niall Emmerson

-Originally from Aberdeenshire, Niall moved to Edinburgh 14 years ago to study chemistry, a subject chosen, in part, because of its importance to environmental issues (specifically batteries and the potential "hydrogen economy").
-Currently a contract consultant software engineer, he graduated in 2013 from Napier University with an MSc in Advanced Security and Digital Forensics having previously acquired a BSc (Hons) in Computing and a BSc (Hons) in Chemistry at Heriot-Watt between 2005 and 2010.
+Originally from Aberdeenshire, Niall moved to Edinburgh in 2005 to study chemistry at Heriot-Watt University, a subject chosen, in part, because of its importance to environmental issues (specifically batteries and the potential “hydrogen economy”).
+He graduated in 2009 with a BSc (Hons) before switching focus to computing and gaining degrees in Computer Science BSc (Hons) and Advanced Security and Digital Forensics MSc.
+Since 2010 he has worked as a software engineer, spending time in both the public and private sectors, as well as a contractor running his own successful software consultancy business.
 Niall has had a strong interest in environmental issues his entire life and is particularly focused on efforts to stop climate change.

 Mark Bitel

-Mark Bitel lives in Edinburgh and was delighted to invest in Phase 1 of the Edinburgh Solar Cooperative.
+Mark lives in Edinburgh and was delighted to invest in Phase 1 of the Edinburgh Solar Cooperative.
 He has been a Board member of 15 local, national and UK-wide charities.
-He currently serves as Convenor of the Board of the Quaker Housing Trust (a grant making trust) and Independence from Drugs and Alcohol Scotland, a charity he founded in 2013, after leaving the Drugs Policy Unit at the Scottish Government.
-He works as an independent consultant specialising on the impact and effectiveness of not-for-profit organisations.
-He is a social entrepreneur and delivers programmes for the School of Social Entrepreneurs.
-He is educated to Master's degree level with 3 master's degrees in Sociology, Research and Evaluation and Professional Studies.
+He currently serves as Convenor of the Board of the Quaker Housing Trust (a grant making trust) and the Quaker International Education Trust (which operates Brumanna High School in Lebanon).
+Mark is now retired having formerly worked as an independent consultant specialising on the impact and effectiveness of not-for-profit organisations, the Scottish Government and as a facilitator for the School of Social Entrepreneurs.
+He is educated to Master’s degree level with 3 master’s degrees in Sociology, Research and Evaluation and Professional Studies.

-Mick has been focused on working and volunteering in the third sector for some years, after more than twenty years in high tech industry (microelectronic design and related engineering design software).
-He moved to Edinburgh to take an MSc in 1993.
+Mick has been focused on working and volunteering in the third sector for some years, after more than twenty years work in high tech industries.

 Mick has experience as a charity Board trustee and Chair, as well as working as a trusts and foundations fundraiser.

-Values-driven, Mick is committed to striving for a sustainable future in the face of the climate crisis and to social justice.
-In the last six months Mick has founded BANZAI – Bruntsfield Area Net Zero Action Initiative, and worked with like-minded people seeking to encourage grassroots community involvement in increased collaborative net-zero action locally and across the city.
+Values-driven, Mick is committed to striving for a sustainable future in the face of the climate, biodiversity and other crises, as well as to social and climate justice.
+Mick has particular focuses on 1) solar PV (and other forms of local and community renewable energy), through ECSC and also Big Solar Co-op, and 2) domestic energy efficiency and building improvement through retrofit and planned maintenance, now as a founder member of Edinburgh Building Retrofit and Improvement Collective.
+Mick is also a founder member of BANZAI (Bruntsfield Area Net Zero Action Initiative), a local area climate action group, and works with like-minded people seeking to encourage grassroots community involvement in increased collaborative net-zero action and activism locally and across the city.

 Vicki White